redazzo/confguard/README.md

 Keep this file secure and share it through secure channels with your team members.

+NOTE: Placement of the config_secret file should ideally be in the parent directory of your git repo.
 ### File Naming Convention

 ConfGuard uses specific file extensions to manage different versions of your configuration files: